yoctoproject/poky/documentation/overview-manual/concepts.rst

 .. note::

-   For every local file (e.g.
-   file://
-   ) that is part of a recipe's
-   SRC_URI
-   statement, the OpenEmbedded build system takes a checksum of the file for the recipe and inserts the checksum into the signature for the do_fetch task.
-If any local file has been modified, the do_fetch task and all tasks that depend on it are re-executed.
+   For every local file (e.g. ``file://``) that is part of a recipe's :term:`SRC_URI` statement, the OpenEmbedded build system takes a checksum of the file for the recipe and inserts the checksum into the signature for the :ref:`ref-tasks-fetch` task.
+If any local file has been modified, the :ref:`ref-tasks-fetch` task and all tasks that depend on it are re-executed.

 By default, everything is accomplished in the Build Directory, which has a defined structure.
 For additional general information on the Build